antleaf/doapr/webroot/content/repositories/hal.md

 remining_indrawn_item: Any deposit is definitive, no withdrawals will be made after the on-line posting of the publication (within the limits of the law)
 repository_type: National Common open archive platform
-scientific_committees: 'Yes : International scientific council'
+scientific_committees: "Yes : International scientific council.\n\n"
 service_pricing: None
 short_name: HAL
 status: open